-The GAA challenged NFUM on the small amount of continuing capital units and exit charges and as described in Section 3.2 NFUM took some action on these points.
+The GAA challenged NFUM on the small amount of continuing capital units and exit charges and, as described in Section 3.2, NFUM took some action on these points.

 The GAA challenged NFUM on their process of review of the design of default investment funds.
-NFUM has also responded to this challenge by undertaking a comprehensive review and making changes accordingly.
+NFUM also responded to this challenge by undertaking a comprehensive review and making changes accordingly to introduce new lifestyling funds.

-Having voluntarily reduced exit charges to 5% in 2015, NFUM introduced a 0% cap for GPP policyholders aged 55 or over from 1 January 2017.
+Having voluntarily reduced exit charges to 5% in 2015, NFUM introduced a 0% cap for policyholders of the GPPs aged 55 or over from 1 January 2017.
 This went further than the FCA rules announced in November 2016, which set a cap of 1% from 31 March 2017.
 This 0% cap has been extended to policyholders aged under 55 from 1 June 2018.